What Is Considered Full-Time Employment In Arizona?

 Working full time increases the amount that an employee will contribute to social security, which helps them receive more benefits in the long run.
 Social security credits are earned as you work and pay taxes, and the more you work and earn, the more you will have when you retire or if you become disabled.

-5. Are Full-Time Employees Guaranteed Paid Time Off?
+5. Are Arizona Employees Entitled to Receive Paid Time Off?

 Many employers offer their employees benefits such as vacation time, sick days, holidays, and even paid time off (PTO).
-While it may be common for employers to offer these benefits, Arizona does not require employers to offer paid sick days or PTO.
+The Arizona Fair Wage & Healthy Family Act require employer to provide paid sick time to employees which is linked to the size of the employer and the number of hours an employee works.

 6. Working With a Labor and Employment Law Attorney

-Suppose you are a full-time employee who is not being paid for overtime work, dealing with sexual harassment, or being discriminated against in the workplace.
-In that case, it’s important for you to hire an employment law attorney to assist you in obtaining the compensation you deserve as well as obtaining the workplace changes you deserve.
+Suppose you are a non-exempt employee who is not being paid overtime, dealing with sexual harassment, or being discriminated against in the workplace.
+It is important for you to understand your rights and hire an employment law attorney to assist you in obtaining the compensation and workplace change you deserve.

-If you are an employer, you must be prepared for false claims against your company as well that your employees are following the employment agreements they signed when taking the job.
-If you are looking to protect your business or audit it to ensure that everything is above board, the employment law team at JacksonWhite is here to help.
+If you are an employer, you must be familiar with the various laws that apply in the employment context and position your company to avoid the many pitfalls that employers can face.
+If you are looking to protect your business or audit it to ensure your company is in the best position, the employment law team at JacksonWhite is here to help.

 Call our Employment Law team at (480) 464-1111 to discuss your case today.